ccao-data/model-res-avm/README.md

     entire model.
 The primary output of this stage is a data frame of the contributions of each feature for each property.

-5.  **Report**: Render a Quarto document containing a model performance report to `reports/performance.html`.
+5.  **Finalize**: Save run timings and metadata and render a Quarto document containing a model performance report to `reports/performance.html`.

-6.  **Finalize**: Add metadata and then upload all output objects to AWS (S3).
+6.  **Upload**: Upload all output objects to AWS (S3).
 All model outputs for every model run are stored in perpetuity in S3.
 Each run’s performance can be visualized using the CCAO’s internal Tableau dashboards.
+NOTE: This stage is only run internally, since it requires access to the CCAO Data AWS account.

 7.  **Export**: Export assessed values to Desk Review spreadsheets for Valuations, as well as a delimited text format for upload to the